Are Indiana Vital Records Open to the Public?

 - Reason for requesting the certificate.

-- Accurate Information of the persons named on the certificate, such as full name, date of birth, city of birth, and so on.
+- Accurate information about the persons named on the certificate, such as full name, date of birth, city of birth, and so on.

 - The requesters’ delivery information.